-Then there’s staircase drawers.
-Have the front of every step converted into a storage drawer.
-This idea is very popular and a brilliant space saver.
+Then there are staircase drawers.
+The front of every step can be converted into a storage drawer.
+This idea is a very popular and brilliant space saver.

 If you have a staircase in a more functional area, for example, going down to the basement or garage, shelving attached underneath it can keep your tools out of the way.
 Or else attach hooks and brackets so you can hang your bicycles, camping gear, folding outdoor chairs, luggage, you name it.
 In mere seconds, a design expert will be able to suggest ideas you may never have thought about.

 Remove all the units taking up floor space